jupyterhub/kubespawner/CONTRIBUTING.md

     ```bash
     # Linux
     sudo ip route add 172.17.0.0/16 via $(minikube ip)
+    # later on you can undo this with
+    sudo ip route del 172.17.0.0/16

     # MACOS
     sudo route -n add -net 172.17.0.0/16 $(minikube ip)
-    # later on you can undo this it with
+    # later on you can undo this with
     sudo route delete -net 172.17.0.0
     ```